MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/management.md

 For information about the platform design, see [Workload management and monitoring](/azure/cloud-adoption-framework/ready/landing-zone/design-area/management-workloads).

-You can choose to provision your own monitoring resources.
+You can provision your own monitoring resources.
 This approach gives the application team more autonomy and simplifies the overall management of your application.
 The tradeoff might be increased management overhead.
 The Azure Spring Apps landing zone accelerator and the following guidance are based on this approach.

 ## Design considerations

 - **Logs and metrics**.
-Collect logs and metrics emitted from the application and resources.
+Collect logs and metrics that are emitted from the application and resources.
 Logs provide insight into the operations of the workload.
-Metrics are collected at regular intervals and allow for near real-time insights.
+Metrics are collected at regular intervals and provide near real-time insights.
 Logs and metrics can help with investigations that are related to the health and utilization of resources.

     Metrics are key for scaling decisions.
 You can allow apps to scale based on metric thresholds, or apps can scale during a specific time window.